glynester/CV---short/README.md

    <a href="#Education"> Education </a>|
    <a href="#Interests"> Interests </a>| </h4>
 </div>
-Passionate and versatile software developer seeking a role that encourages innovation and continuous growth.
-Skilled in crafting clean, efficient code and solving complex problems with well-thought-out solutions.
-I prioritize thorough planning to prevent design flaws, carefully considering the broader impact of every approach.
-Working in a small software company has given me exposure to all aspects of development, while my previous roles have equipped me with valuable peripheral skills.
-Reliable, dedicated, and detail-oriented, I thrive on tackling challenges and building impactful solutions - I simply love coding.<br>
+Enthusiastic and adaptable software developer seeking a role that values creativity, innovation and ongoing personal growth.
+I take pride in writing clean, efficient code and tackling complex problems with thoughtful, well-planned solutions.
+I believe in careful design from the outset, always considering the wider implications of each technical decision.
+My experience in a small software company has given me end-to-end development exposure, while earlier positions have helped me build strong complementary skills.<br>
+Dependable, hardworking, and conscientious, I am easy to work with and quick to adapt.
+I bring full stack expertise and a knack for improving web apps with fresh ideas and solid execution.<br>
+Detail-oriented and driven, I thrive on solving challenges and building meaningful software — coding is something I genuinely enjoy.<br>
+Note that I’m open to performing other roles, but my ideal role will involve programming, as I truly enjoy the creative problem-solving it brings.<br><br>

 See my <a href="https://github.com/glynester/cv" target="_blank"> main CV </a> if you need more detail.

 <div id="skills"><h2><a href="#TOC">Skills</a></h2></div>